 The PSUs of this multi-stage area probability sample were selected with Probabilities Proportionate to Size (PPS).
 A weighted Measure of Size (MOS) is a measure where subpopulations for which an oversample is desired are multiplied by a weighting factor that increases the probability of selection for units in that domain.
 This allows us to oversample particular subgroups in the population.
-A weighted measure of size $^{M{hea}}$ for the $^{\beta^{th}}$ block in the $^{\alpha^{th}}$ PSU in stratum h (defined below) was created as follows.
-If a block is in a block group with at least some threshold proportion of the population being black or Hispanic, then the count of occupied housing units in that block is multiplied by a factor set such that targeted oversamples for blacks and Hispanics would be achieved.
+A weighted measure of size M{hece} for the β^{th} block in the α^{th} PSU in stratum h (defined below) was created as follows.
+If a block is in a block group where at least some threshold proportion of the population is black or Hispanic, the count of occupied housing units in that block is multiplied by a factor set such that targeted oversamples for blacks and Hispanics would be achieved.
 Four domains were defined (see Table 2).
-For blocks in Domain 1, the measure of size $^{M{ha\beta}}$ is the 2010 Census occupied housing unit count for the block.
+For blocks in Domain 1, the measure of size M{hece} is the 2010 Census occupied housing unit count for the block.
 For blocks in the other domains, the measure of size is the 2010 Census occupied housing unit count multiplied by the factors listed in the last column of Table 2.

 In order to implement this weighted measure of size, cutoff values to define the domains and, subsequently, the relative sampling rates within each domain required to achieve the targeted sample sizes, needed to be determined.
-In order to determine appropriate cutoff values for defining the domains, an analysis of data from the American Community Survey (ACS) 2005-2009 was done to determine optimal boundaries for the domains.
+In order to determine appropriate cutoff values for defining the domains, an analysis of data from the American Community Survey (ACS) 2005-2009 was conducted to determine optimal boundaries for the domains.
 It was found that the cutoff values used for the 2002 and 2006-2010 NSFGs were still appropriate.
 The definition of the domains and their characteristics are presented in Table 1 above.